Tsotne Rogava

-Tsotne Badrievich Rogava (Цотне Бадрієвич Рогава; born 2 May 1993) is a Ukrainian heavyweight Muay Thai kickboxer, fighting out of the Captain Odessa gym in Odessa.
+Tsotne Badrievich Rogava (Цотне Бадрієвич Рогава; born 2 May 1993) is a Ukrainian heavyweight Muay Thai kickboxer, fighting out of the Captain Odesa gym in Odesa.
 He is the current ACB Kickboxing Heavyweight champion and the 2012 Tatneft Arena World Cup winner.

-Career
+Kickboxing career

 On October 20, 2012, he beat Zinedine Hameur-Lain in the semifinals and Vladimir Toktasynov in the finals by decision to win the Tatneft Cup 2012.

 He lost to Vitor Miranda by unanimous decision in the first round of the Tatneft Cup 2013 on February 23, 2013.

 Rogava faced Paul Slowinski in a match for the vacant WMC World Super Heavyweight (+95 kg/209 lb) Championship at Monte Carlo Fighting Masters 2014 in Monte Carlo, Monaco on June 14, 2014, losing by unanimous decision.

 In 2016, during Kunlun Fight 52, Rogava took part in the KLF Heavyweight tournament.
 He beat Asihati by a first-round KO in the semifinals, but lost to Andrey Gerasimchuk by an extra round decision in the finals.

 He was scheduled to fight Jhonata Diniz for the Absolute Championship Akhmat Heavyweight Kickboxing title.
 Rogava beat Diniz by unanimous decision.

 Rogava participated in the 2018 FEA World Heavyweight Grand Prix.
 In the semifinals, he defeated Daniel Lentie by a first-round TKO.
 In the finals, Tsotne faced Roman Kryklia.
 The fight went into an extra fourth round, after which Kryklia won a decision.